 20,000 miles if you spend $500 in first 3 months

 25,000 online points if you spend $1,000 in first 90 days

 Matches the miles you earned at the end of the first year

 |Other things to know||Other things to know||Other things to know|

 Capital One VentureOne card

 The Capital One VentureOne card is one of our most popular no annual fee travel cards.
 Its general rewards rate can’t compete with the Propel, but Capital One recently added over 15+ airline transfer partners – offering the ability to stretch miles a bit further.

 While we estimate the Propel’s average rewards rate at around 1.78 points per dollar, the Bank of America Travel Rewards credit card only earns 1.5 points per dollar on all purchases.
 However, Bank of America customers with a significant balance in a checking or savings account (or a qualifying Merrill account) can boost their earning with the Preferred Rewards program.
 Depending on your tier, you could earn up to 2.62 points per dollar – which is outstanding for a card with no annual fee.

 |Platinum Honors ($100,000+)||75% (2.62 points per dollar)|

-A unique bonus offer sets the Discover it Miles card apart from other travel cards.
-Rather than a flat bonus, the card matches the miles you earn in the first year.
+A unique bonus offer sets the Discover it® Miles card apart from other travel cards.
+Rather than a flat bonus, the card matches the miles you earn at the end of your first year.
 That means heavy spenders can get unprecedented value out of the offer.
-For example, if you spend $2,650 per month on the card, you’ll earn nearly $500 from the introductory offer.
 This is competitive even with travel cards that include an annual fee.